WebbPSF for Roman

 All the required dependencies are installed by default when the user installs WebbPSF .
 Although optional, SYNPHOT is highly recommended in order to enable the simulation of PSFs with realistic source spectra.

 Note that WebbPSF also requires input data for its simulations, including optical path difference (OPD) maps, filter transmission curves, and coronagraph mask shapes.
-In addition, the environment variable Input Parameter webbpsf_path must also be set to point to the directory where the WebbPSF data is stored.
-These data files are not included in the source distribution and must be downloaded manually; detailed steps for installation, the associated data, and setting up the environment variable can also be found in the readthedocs documentation.
+In addition, the environment variable webbpsf_path must also be set to point to the directory where the WebbPSF data is stored.
+These data files are not included in the source distribution and must be downloaded manually; detailed steps for installation, the associated data, and setting up the environment variables can also be found in the readthedocs documentation.

 Users interested in running the development version of WebbPSF and/or contributing to its ongoing development may also clone or fork from the main GitHub repository.

-Other Resources
+Additional Resources

 Interested users will want to refer to the readthedocs documentation.